 Individuals with primary immunodeficiencies (PI) are immunocompromised and susceptible to infections.
 The ability to receive healthcare services at home allows those with PI to avoid being in environments where they are likely to encounter germs, such as doctor’s offices and outpatient clinics.

 While private insurers have varying telehealth coverage policies, Medicare rules strongly influence the development of private insurance coverage policies and practices.
-During the COVID-19 public health emergency, patients have expanded access to and coverage of telehealth because of policy flexibilities, but those policies expire either with the emergency declaration or on December 31, 2024.
+During the COVID-19 public health emergency, patients had expanded access to and coverage of telehealth because of policy flexibilities, but those policies either expired with the emergency declaration or will expire on December 31, 2024.
 Expiring policy changes include:

-As such, IDF supports legislation that will make expanded telehealth access and coverage within Medicare permanent, as well as state and federal legislation that removes other telehealth services barriers.
+As such, IDF supports legislation, such as the Telehealth Modernization Act (H.R.
+7623), that will make expanded telehealth access and coverage within Medicare permanent, as well as state and federal legislation that removes other telehealth services barriers.